 Implementing workforce planning

-Workforce planning will only add value if it can be positively and successfully implemented in practice.
-Some key issues are:
+Workforce planning will only add value if it can be implemented positively and successfully.
+Key issues are:

 Generate consensus on the plan: A collaborative approach is vital.
-It will involve wide-ranging consultation with stakeholders to enable all parties to agree and understand the rationale for the actions being taken.
+It needs wide-ranging consultation with stakeholders to enable all parties to agree and understand the rationale for the actions being taken.

-Ensure clear allocation and understanding of responsibilities: It’s essential that all those involved are clear about what they are responsible for and what actions they need to take.
+Ensure clear allocation and understanding of responsibilities: It’s essential that everyoneinvolved is clear about what they’re responsible for and what action they need to take.

-Provide support for managers: Line managers will need support from people professionals and others to fulfil their responsibilities and ensure they have the skills and understanding to fully participate in the planning process and act on the outcomes.
+Provide support for managers: Line managers will need support from people professionals and others to fulfil their responsibilities.
+They must have the skills and understanding to participate fully in the planning process and act on the outcomes.
 Skills to interpret data, to input good quality information and analyse performance are essential.

-Review and capture learning: The process needs to incorporate clear and robust mechanisms to review and capture learning and feed this back into the process.
+Review and capture learning: Clear and robust mechanisms are needed to review and capture learning and feed this back into the process.
 Evaluation criteria will depend on the objectives.
-As workforce planning is about trying to predict the future to inform decision-making, evaluation needs to relate to the outcomes of the decisions and their consequences.
-Evaluation should be iterative - the more proficient organisations become at planning the more likely they are to be able to identify relevant evaluation criteria to demonstrate their ability to make more accurate future predictions.
+As workforce planning is about trying to predict the future, evaluation needs to look at outcomes of the decisions and their consequences.
+Evaluation should be iterative - the more proficient organisations become at workforce planning. the more likely they are to identify relevant evaluation criteria.

-Data is kept over time: So, for example, snapshots of workforce composition at the same date each year can be easily extracted.
+Data is kept over time: This allows, for example, snapshots of workforce composition at the same date each year to be easily extracted.
 Relevant workforce data relies on keeping information on joiners, leavers and movers in each year.